Monadnock Rod and Gun Club ordered to pay $650K to neighbors

-Peterborough’s Monadnock Rod and Gun Club is being ordered to pay close to $650,000 to the neighbors on whose property the club built its firearms range.
+Under continuing legal fire, Peterborough’s Monadnock Rod and Gun Club has been ordered to pay $650,000 to the neighbors on whose property the club built its firearms range.

 The club, which has been in existence since 1947, brought a lawsuit against Scott and Bridgette Perry over the firearms range.
 The range extended onto the Perry’s Old Jaffrey Road property, and the club sought a ruling so that it could take the land through adverse possession.

-Club President Mark Carbone, who is also now representing the club in court, could not be reached for comment Monday.
+Club President Mark Carbone, who also is representing the club in court, could not be reached for comment Monday.
 The damages order, issued March 25 by Judge David Anderson, indicates that no one from the club attended the March 3 damages hearing.

-The Perrys, who did not respond to a request for comment on Monday, had three experts testify about the damage done to their land when the club filled in the wetlands to build parts of the range, according to the court order.
+The Perrys had three experts testify about the damage done to their land when the club filled in the wetlands to build parts of the range, according to the court order.

 The soil used for fill is now considered contaminated, according to the order.
 The total to remove the soil and remediate the land is $648,402, according to the experts who testified on behalf of the Perrys, according to Anderson’s order.